 What About CBD for Anxiety?

-If you are looking for a way to avoid those potential serious problems caused by large quantities of THC in Marijuana, you should look into taking CBD.
+If you are looking for a way to avoid those potential serious problems caused by large quantities of THC in Marijuana, you should look into CBD.
+You might want to explore this comprehensive article we wrote on the benefits of CBD.

 CBD, or Cannabidiol, is the non-psychoactive cousin of THC and doesn’t induce any kind of high whatsoever.
 All Marijuana strains have at least a little bit of CBD within them, but it is possible to find strains of Marijuana that have been explicitly cultivated to contain a far larger quantity of CBD than it does THC, such as the strain Charlotte’s Web, originally designed to help combat Epilepsy.